The Macdonald-Kelce Library offers a wide range of services and materials for faculty, staff, and alumni use.

 Visit our library homepage to access books and articles at utopia.ut.edu.
 Check the Research Guides to see if any will help you with your courses.
 For example, the Film Studies guide will show you how to find DVDs in the catalog and point you to streaming video subscriptions we belong to.

-COLLEGE OF SOCIAL SCIENCE, MATH, & EDUCATION
+COLLEGE OF SOCIAL SCIENCE, MATHEMATICS, AND EDUCATION

-COLLEGE OF SCIENCE & HEALTH
+COLLEGE OF NATURAL AND HEALTH SCIENCES

 For a complete staff list, please visit our Staff Page.